Degrees and Certifications:

 Dr. Andrew DeMaio

 I was born and raised in Syracuse, New York, where I eventually graduated high school in 1995.
 Having a strong passion for science and mathematics, I attended college to pursue a degree in that area.
-As such, I went to the College of Environmental Science and Forestry at Syracuse University in pursuit of an engineering degree, graduating in 1999 with Bachelor of Science.
+I went to the College of Environmental Science and Forestry at Syracuse University in pursuit of an engineering degree, graduating in 1999 with Bachelor of Science.

 After graduation, I worked for two years as a process engineer for Hollingsworth & Vose, a specialty paper manufacturing company.
 In 2001, I enrolled at the Woodruff School of Mechanical Engineering at Georgia Tech.
 I worked as a graduate teaching assistant, graduate research assistant, and received my PhD in 2006.
 During that time, I had many opportunities to teach classes and mentor younger college students.
 From 2006-2009, I worked as a research and development engineer for Dow Chemical, in their emulsion polymers division, and as a process engineer for SCA Tissue, in one of their recycling mills.